 When I was in school, I hated handwriting practice.
-Being left handed, the way the teacher explained things never made sense.
-However, I persevered and over the years and, like so many of you reading this, developed my own, recognizable script.
+Being left-handed, the way the teacher explained things never made sense.
+However, I persevered and over the years, like so many of you reading this, developed my own, recognizable script.
 These days, I enjoy adding an artistic flair to my signature and notes I write to family and friends.

 The only compromises and changes I’ve made to my penmanship as an adult, in fact, came as a result of my excellent training at the Neuhaus Center in Houston.
 During training in multi-sensory language instruction, we were encouraged to teach children specific pathways for letter formation.
 Learning and teaching these pathways altered the way I wrote as well as gave me a valuable tool for improving my students’ performance.
 While handwriting is often a struggle for students with dyslexia, by teaching them consistent pathways to letter formation, I saw great improvement in their abilities and confidence in both writing and reading.

 Recent research supports my observation.
 A recently published New York Times piece summarizes this research nicely.
 Diverse research from different parts of the world comes to one conclusion: learning to write letters activates pathways in the brain, improving learning.
 Writing by hand is associated with learning to read faster and retaining information.
 In short, it simply helps us think better.